 * show integrity with yourself and follow through with smaller steps – if you tell yourself you are going to do something but then don’t do it, you will naturally start to beat yourself up.
 Set yourself up for success, and take things in bite-sized chunks that you can easily do.
 Your smaller accomplishments will add up!

-* if you want a guilt-free way to enjoy this New Year, seriously check out the Urban Wellness Club.
+* if you want a guilt-free way to enjoy this New Year, seriously check out Freedom School.
 It really is an awesome tribe of women who focus on positive change and not beating ourselves up.
 They give each other support, celebrate successes, bounce ideas off one another and manifest cool shizzle throughout the whole year (ask any of them – they love it!).

 We focus on wellness, but not just your body.
 We jam on confidence, mindset, and jedi mind tricks too;) Come on over and join us!